 - Deer Lake in Burnaby – although the path and boardwalks around the lake are narrow, everyone has to walk in the same direction – clockwise – which is a great way to help people maintain appropriate physical distancing.

 - Golden Ears – the provincial park north of Maple Ridge re-opened for day-use on May 14th.
 The beach at Alouette Lake is also open.
-Campground facilities, however, remained closed for an additional couple of weeks.
-First day of the 2020 camping season there is June 1st.
+Campground facilities, however, remained closed until June 1st.

 - Elgin Heritage Park – the park in Surrey has remained open throughout the pandemic (although not Stewart Farm which is the historic site at the park which has been closed for a number of weeks).